-We support the principle of the policy and it is welcome that health and wellbeing is included as an explicit policy within NPF4, acknowledging the central role the planning system has on health and health outcomes.
-However, it does not go far enough.
+We support the principle of the policy.
+It is welcome that health and wellbeing is included as an explicit policy within NPF4, acknowledging the central role the planning system has on health and health outcomes.
+However, we do not agree that policy 14 will ensure health and wellbeing is placed at the heart of the planning system.
+It does not go far enough and has some significant omissions.
 We would like to see it: